SCURRYYY/Streaming-Finance-Data-with-AWS-Lambda/README.md

 # Streaming-Finance-Data-with-AWS-Lambda

-### The project is aimed to use lambda function to generate near real time finance data records for downstream processing and interactive querying.
+#### The project is aimed to use lambda function to generate near real time finance data records for downstream processing and interactive querying.

-### This project consists of three parts:
+#### This project consists of three infrastructure elements parts:
-      Infrastructure
+#### 1. Data Transformer
+####     - We will create a Kinesis Firehose Delivery Stream which have a lambda function that transforms therecord and streams it into an S3 bucket.
+#### -